joaocosteira/Master-Thesis/README.md

 # Master-Thesis
-This repository contains my master thesis and the final presentation slides.
+This repository contains my Master Thesis and the final presentation slides.
 Currently the source code nor the language models developed are not publicly available, but I'm always open to talk about any details, please get in touch.
 ## Result
 The resulting website is accessible [here](http://arquivoexpostos.epl.di.uminho.pt/)
 ## Grade